-MASTER OF ARTS IN COUNSELING MINISTRIES GRADUATION REQUIREMENTS
+MASTER OF ARTS IN COUNSELING MINISTRIES' GRADUATION REQUIREMENTS

 - 1. Completion of a minimum of 42 earned graduate credit hours, of which the final 30 credit hours must be taken from Toccoa Falls College. - 2.
 Cumulative GPA of at least 3.0 (on a 4.0 scale).
 No grade lower than a B-. - 3.
 Successful completion of 200 supervised internship hours, and all remaining degree requirements. - 4.
-Submission of an application for graduation. - 5.
-All financial obligations must be met before a degree is granted or the transcript released. - NOTE: Credits used for one master's degree may not be applied to a second master's degree.
+Submission of an application for graduation.

+NOTE: Credits used for one master's degree may not be applied to a second master's degree.